 Burlap can be a beautiful but difficult fabric to work with if you’re not “in the know” about this little technique that makes it SO MUCH EASIER to cut burlap in a straight line AND keep it from unraveling!
 Seriously, once you know how to cut burlap the right way, you’ll never go back!

-They have a pretty good selection of burlap, including colored burlap and printed burlap with patterns!
-I have to admit, I am totally eyeing this burlap with pink metallic dots.
+You can actually find colored burlap and printed burlap with all kinds of fun patterns.
 Oh, the crafting possibilities!
 Be still my burlap-wrapped heart!
-Anyways, enough drooling over colored burlap, onto the good stuff!
+Anyways, enough drooling over burlap, onto the good stuff!

 How to Cut Burlap and Keep It From Unraveling

 1. Measure your burlap and decide where you want to make your cut.
 Grasp one of the strands of burlap at the edge of the fabric where you want to make the cut.
 (You might need to snip the strand with scissors to start it if it is bound on the edges.)

 You will never see me with perfectly manicured nails, like ever.
 Ain’t nobody got time for that.